A Guide to Maximising Social Value

 Social value refers to the benefits organisations and social enterprises provide to both society and the economy.
-Over the last few years, there has been an increase in demand to measure and maximise it, with many organisations seeking to understand and communicate the positive social values they are creating in an attempt to attain economical, environmental and social benefits.
+Over the last few years, there has been an increased demand to measure and maximise it, with many organisations seeking to understand and communicate the positive social values they are creating in an attempt to attain economic, environmental and social benefits.

-Simple ways to maximise the Social Value in your organisation
+4 Simple Ways to Maximise the Social Value in Your Organisation

 Due to its intangible nature, there are various ways to maximise social value.
 However, these methods can often be difficult to navigate through, acting as a barrier to implementation.
-So, with this in mind, we have piled together a list of top tips to help you get the best out of your social value.
+So, with this in mind, we have piled together 4 top tips to help you get the best out of your social value.

 The measurement of social value is highly favoured as it allows organisations to: